Removing Users from a Project

 - Project data created by the user is not deleted

-If a user still appears on the project Users page after direct access is
+If a user still appears on the project Users page after direct access is removed, review their inherited roles.

-#Inherited Access
+Inherited Access

-Inherited access comes from groups.
-A user with inherited access cannot be fully
+Section titled “Inherited Access”Inherited access comes from groups.
+A user with inherited access cannot be fully removed from a project by deleting only their direct role.

 To remove inherited access, update one of these: